Southside Elementary School

 Students will not be allowed to distribute birthday party invitations at school unless everyone in the class is receiving an invitation.
 Privacy laws prevent the office from disclosing parents’ telephone numbers or addresses.

-Parents are encouraged to contact the teacher in advance.
+Parents/guardians are encouraged to contact the child’s teacher in advance.

 Breakfast/Lunch Program

-Breakfast and lunch will be provided to students at no cost to families.
+Breakfast and lunch will be provided to all students at no cost to families.
 Menus are posted in the classroom and sent home monthly in the Wednesday Folders.
-All opened or perishable foods must be consumed in the cafeteria and will not be permitted in any other part of the building.

 Bus behavior